DevExpress/devextreme-documentation/api-reference/_hidden/GridBaseColumn/showEditorAlways.md

 - The default value of this property depends on the column's [dataType](/api-reference/_hidden/GridBaseColumn/dataType.md '{basewidgetpath}/Configuration/columns/#dataType').
 For Boolean columns, the default value is **true**; for columns of other types - **false**.

-- If you specify a cell and edit cell templates, the component ignores the [cellTemplate](/api-reference/_hidden/dxTreeListColumn/cellTemplate.md '{basewidgetpath}/Configuration/columns/#cellTemplate') and uses the [editCellTemplate](/api-reference/_hidden/dxTreeListColumn/editCellTemplate.md '{basewidgetpath}/Configuration/columns/#editCellTemplate') instead if the **showEditorAlways** property value is **true**.
+- The [editCellTemplate](/api-reference/_hidden/dxTreeListColumn/editCellTemplate.md '{basewidgetpath}/Configuration/columns/#editCellTemplate') has higher priority over the [cellTemplate](/api-reference/_hidden/dxTreeListColumn/cellTemplate.md '{basewidgetpath}/Configuration/columns/#cellTemplate') if the **showEditorAlways** property value is **true**.
 Relevant for all data types except Boolean.

 [/note]